 …naked.
 With me spooning her after some mind-blowing (and confusing) horizontal jogging.
 We wake up and we feel weird, but we continue this relationship because even in the midst of the confusion – we’re good for each other.
 We make each other happy and feel safe.

-Vietnam…would be the drunken, clumsy shag with a psycho who I never, ever, ever, ever want to see again.
+Vietnam…would be the drunken, clumsy shag with a psycho who I never, ever, ever want to see again.

-I’ve always been jealous (and even cynical) of travellers who have claimed to fall in love at first sight with a country.
+I’ve always been a little envious (and even cynical) of travellers who have claimed to fall in love at first sight with a country.
 Now I have experienced it and I’m asking myself if it’s actually a good thing.
 Is it a case of ‘better to have loved and lost, to never have lost at all,’ or is it merely a case of living too much in the past and taking me away from the present moment?

 What do you think?
 Any experience with this?

 Song for the moment: ‘The First Cut is The Deepest,’ by Rod Stewart

 ‘I would have given you all of my heart